 To encourage the development and growth of each employee amid a time of diversifying ideas about career trajectories, we have incorporated Career Development Fields (CDF) (professional categories) into our HR systems.
 We decided to do this because we understand the importance of considering from the medium- to long-term perspective the details of placements and training in line with each employee’s ability and suitability as well as based on their career goals.
 Planned placements and training are conducted in line with each employee’s career goals, and employees take the reins when thinking about their careers.

 |Field X||A career in which the employee takes on a specified role, while also working on tasks that support the maintenance and development of Sumitomo Chemical’s business over the medium- to long-term.|

 |Field Y||A career in which the employee works on tasks that contribute to the development of business as a professional, within a role with a defined scope.|

 |Field Z||A career in which the employee works on a variety of tasks supporting things like the development of new technology and the increasing sophistication and complexity of business.|

 (2) Careers for Specialists

 We offer more than the conventional path, which assumes a largely vertical progression in rank from manager to general manager, and so on.
-To reflect the increasingly advanced and complex nature of operational and R&D fields, we have introduced a mechanism that provides appropriate compensation so that personnel with sophisticated abilities in their specialization can unleash their full potential and rack up accomplishments.
+To reflect the need for complex and advanced knowledge in operational and R&D fields, we have introduced a mechanism that provides appropriate compensation so that personnel with a high degree of specialization can unleash their full potential and rack up accomplishments.